manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

    + Testing the cluster.

 * Anisha Vaghela:
-   + Research on creation of go apis and use them in project.
+   + Creation of go apis and use them in project.

 * Miraj Patel:
    + Create the apis to hit configure the kong api gateway.